MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_M2Lab1_Segments_and_Lists.md

 7. Go live.

 8. Give the system time and refresh if needed.
 After a few minutes, reopen the segment and navigate to the **Members** tab.
-Ensure your members match the contacts you uploaded.
+Ensure the contact you created earlier in the exercise is listed in the view.

 Exercise 2: Create a segment using union, exclude, or intersect logic
 =====================================================================